Manosphere: Radicalization and violence

-Websites
+Websites and influencers

 The manosphere comprises various websites, blogs, and online forums.
 Noted sites include /r/TheRedPill, Return of Kings, and A Voice for Men, as well as (the now-defunct) PUAHate and SlutHate.

 Reddit has been a popular gathering place for manosphere supporters, and several forums on the site are geared toward its ideas.
 However, in the late 2010s and 2020s Reddit began to take steps to discourage more extreme manosphere subreddits.
 Some were banned, such as /r/incels (banned in 2017), its successor /r/braincels (banned in 2018), and /r/MGTOW (banned in August 2021); other subreddits such as /r/TheRedPill have been "quarantined", meaning that a warning is displayed to users about the content of the subreddit and users must sign in before they're allowed to enter.
 As a result, some of these communities have found new homes on websites that are more welcoming of extreme content, such as Gab.

+Prominent figures within the manosphere include various social media influencers such as Andrew Tate, Myron Gaines, Jordan Peterson, and Adin Ross.

 Public perception

-The manosphere has received significant coverage in the media from its association with high-profile violent attacks including the 2014 Isla Vista killings in California, the 2015 Umpqua Community College shooting in Oregon, and the 2018 Toronto van attack, as well as phenomena such as the sustained online abuse towards female members of the video game community that came to be known as GamerGate.
-Following the Isla Vista shooting, the killer Elliot Rodger was found to have been an active participant on the PUAHate manosphere forum.
-Following the attack, Dewey wrote that, while the manosphere was not to blame for Rodger's attack, "Rodger's misogynistic rhetoric seems undeniably influenced by the manosphere".
-The sociologist Michael Kimmel argued "it would be facile to argue the manosphere ... urged [Rodger] to do this.
-I think those places are kind of a solace ...
-They provide a kind of locker room, a place where guys can gripe about all the bad things that are being done to them by women".
+The manosphere has received significant coverage in the media from its association with high-profile violent attacks including the 2014 Isla Vista killings in California, the 2015 Umpqua Community College shooting in Oregon, and the 2018 Toronto van attack, as well as the online harassment campaign against women in the video game industry that came to be known as GamerGate.

+Following the Isla Vista shooting, the killer Elliot Rodger was found to have been an active participant on the PUAHate forum.

 Arthur Goldwag described the manosphere in the Spring 2012 edition of the Southern Poverty Law Center's Intelligence Report as an "underworld of misogynists, woman-haters whose fury goes well beyond criticism of the family court system, domestic violence laws, and false rape accusations... [who are] devoted to attacking virtually all women (or, at least, Westernized ones)."
-He added a caveat later that year, saying, "It should be mentioned that the SPLC did not label MRAs as members of a hate movement; nor did our article claim that the grievances they air on their websites – false rape accusations, ruinous divorce settlements and the like – are all without merit.
-But we did call out specific examples of misogyny and the threat, overt or implicit, of violence."
 In 2018, the SPLC added male supremacy as a category they track on their list of hate groups.

 The British anti-extremism group Hope not Hate included the manosphere in its 2019 State of Hate report.